z4kkyy/r5-computer-vision/README.md

 - Non-invasive screen capture technology: Utilizes DirectX to capture frames with ultra-low latency of less than 1ms
 - Precise mouse control using PID control: Achieves natural and smooth aiming movements, replicating human-like behavior

-## Installation Instructions

-**Note:** The inference model in this project maintains compatibility with [https://github.com/Ape-xCV/Apex-CV-YOLO-v8-Aim-Assist-Bot].
-If updated models in the original project are functioning correctly, they can be used in this project as well.

 # Installation Instructions

 ## Version Checklist: